siddharthaxroy/test/content/_index.md

 {{< image src="/img/visual-research-abstract.png" position="center" >}}

-<small> Credits: All images were captured by the PI and Virginia Tech photographers (Logan Wallace, Peter Means, and Erica Corder) or have been reused under the Fair Use doctrine." </small>
+<small> Credits: All images were captured by the PI and Virginia Tech photographers (Logan Wallace, Peter Means, and Erica Corder) or have been reused under the Fair Use doctrine. </small>

 ------